Events and Entertainment Management BA (Hons)

-The events and entertainment sectors is one of the fastest growing sectors in the tourism and hospitality industry spanning MICE (meetings, incentives, conferences and exhibitions) and entertainment.
-It provides employment opportunities in events and entertainment management, events design, logistics, marketing and sales worldwide.
+As a graduate, you’ll have the chance to join one of the fastest growing sectors in the tourism and hospitality industry spanning MICE (meetings, incentives, conferences and exhibitions) and entertainment.
+There will be opportunities in events and entertainment management, events design, logistics, marketing and sales worldwide.

-Some students may decide not to pursue their careers in the field of Events and Entertainment but use their graduate skills of analysis, critical thinking, research and good communication skills to seek work in human resources, IT, marketing and other areas of general management.
-Others seek to develop their own enterprises and help is available for them via Student Enterprise.
+Or, if you decide not to go into this industry, you could use your graduate skills of analysis, critical thinking, research and good communication skills to seek work in human resources, IT, marketing and other areas of general management.
+Or perhaps you might want to develop your own enterprise – support is available for this via Student Enterprise.

 Duncan teaches research methods, tourism enterprise, destination management, city marketing and tourism policy.
 In addition to being Head of Division, Duncan is responsible for promoting research, external liaison and collaborations, is Vice Chair of the Association for Tourism in Higher Education and adviser to two awarding bodies.